 Notable Hotel Fires in the Park

-Several hotels in Jasper National Park have faced devastating fires over the years, leaving a lasting mark on the area’s history.
+Several hotels in Jasper National Park have faced devastating fires over the years.
+These events left a lasting mark on the area’s history.

-You might recall the famous fire that destroyed the iconic Jasper Park Lodge in 1950, which shocked visitors and locals alike.
+You might recall the famous fire that destroyed the iconic Jasper Park Lodge in 1952.
+It shocked visitors and locals alike.

-Another significant blaze occurred at the Pocahontas Lodge in the early 1970s, forcing its closure for extensive repairs.
+Another significant blaze occurred at the Pocahontas Lodge in the early 1970s.
+That forced its closure for extensive repairs.

-When you visit today, you’re seeing structures rebuilt with modern safety standards, but the memories of those fires remain.
+When you visit today, you see structures rebuilt with modern safety standards.
+Yet the memories of those fires remain.

 Understanding these events helps you appreciate the resilience behind Jasper’s accommodations and the ongoing efforts to protect them from future fires.